Memoirs of an Invisible Man (film)

-Memoirs of an Invisible Man is a 1992 American comedy-drama film directed by John Carpenter and starring Chevy Chase, Daryl Hannah, Sam Neill, Michael McKean and Stephen Tobolowsky.
+Memoirs of an Invisible Man is a 1992 American science fiction film directed by John Carpenter and starring Chevy Chase, Daryl Hannah, Sam Neill, Michael McKean and Stephen Tobolowsky.
 The film is loosely based on Memoirs of an Invisible Man, a 1987 novel by H.F.
 Saint.
 According to screenwriter William Goldman's book Which Lie Did I Tell?, the film was initially developed for director Ivan Reitman; however, this version never came to fruition, due to disagreements between Reitman and Chase.

+The film was a critical and box office failure.

 Plot

 Nick Halloway is a stock analyst in San Francisco who spends most of his life avoiding responsibility and connections with other people.
 At his favorite bar, the Academy Club, his friend George Talbot introduces him to Alice Monroe, a TV documentary producer.
 Sharing an instant attraction, Nick and Alice make out in the ladies' room and set a lunch date for Friday.

 The following morning, a hungover Nick attends a shareholders' meeting at Magnascopic Laboratories.
 Unable to endure the droning presentation by Dr. Bernard Wachs, Nick leaves the room for a nap.
 A lab technician accidentally spills his mug of coffee onto a computer console, causing a meltdown, and the entire building is evacuated.
 The building seems to explode, but there is no debris.
 Instead, much of the building is rendered invisible, including Nick.

 Shady CIA operative David Jenkins arrives on the scene and discovers Nick's condition.
 While they are transferring him to an ambulance, the agents joke about how Nick will spend the rest of his life being studied by scientists.
 In a panic, Nick flees.
 Jenkins convinces his supervisor Warren Singleton not to notify CIA headquarters so that they can capture and take credit for Nick, who could become the perfect secret agent.

 Nick hides at the Academy Club.
 He locates Dr. Wachs and asks for his help to reverse his condition.
 Wachs agrees to help, but Jenkins kills him to keep Nick's invisibility a secret.
-Jenkins' team gets a hold of Nick's background information but it provides no help in finding him, as he has never married and has no relatives or close friends.
+Jenkins' team gets ahold of Nick's background information but it provides no help in finding him, as he has never married and has no relatives or close friends.
 Nick infiltrates the CIA headquarters to find any information that can be used against them.
 Jenkins discovers Nick and tries to recruit him, but Nick is disgusted by the idea of him killing people.
 They have a confrontation, but Nick gets away.